severo/PapaParse/README.md

 Papa Parse is the fastest in-browser CSV (or delimited text) parser for JavaScript.
 It is reliable and correct according to [RFC 4180](https://tools.ietf.org/html/rfc4180), and it comes with these features:

 - Easy to use
-- Parse CSV files directly (local or over the network)
+- Parse CSV files directly (over the network)
 - Fast mode
 - Stream large files (even via HTTP)
 - Reverse parsing (converts JSON to CSV)
 - Auto-detect delimiter
-- Worker threads to keep your web page reactive
 - Header row support
-- Pause, resume, abort
+- Abort
 - Can convert numbers and booleans to their types
 - Optional jQuery integration to get files from `<input type="file">` elements
 - One of the only parsers that correctly handles line-breaks and quotations